DeanLemans/deanlemans.github.io/content/00-raw/00_00-clippings/Ideas for my note-taking workflow ¶.md

 - I currently have a primitive tag system that does not allow searching on multiple tags at once; this requires some conventions to keep tag searching manageable.
 - Not for authors; link to author Zettels instead and use the backlink mechanism to populate the author zettel with files to all other files that link to it.
-- Not for genres such as “philosophy”: too broad.
+- Not for genres such as "philosophy": too broad.
 Again, you can use
-- Tags could be useful to keep track of index pages though (ts “index”)
+- Tags could be useful to keep track of index pages though (ts "index")
 - How did Luhman do this?
 See [https://sociologica.unibo.it/article/view/8350/8270](https://sociologica.unibo.it/article/view/8350/8270) Tags are not used for searching but for a point of entry!
-So the “index” file I have should be a “Keyword Index”
+So the "index" file I have should be a "Keyword Index"
 - Luhman had 3200 tags.
 Keep them specific!
 - Of course, Luhman could not search on tags.
 His tag index was not complete, he only listed 1 to 4 files where the tag could be found as points of entry.